severinkaderli/audio-for-youtube/README.md

 ##TODO
 * Adding nice looking material design progress bar
-* Error handling for non existing playlists.
+* Error handling for non existing playlists. (not sure how to solve this right now...)
 * CSS Cleanup (right now it's a mess.)